Major Chandrakanth (1966 film): Plot

 Mohan is amused and fascinated by Chandrakanth's virtues and how he manages to live though he is blind.
-Mohan reveals why he is on the run from law and ironically, the deceased happens to be Chandrakanth's youngest son.
+Mohan reveals why he is on the run from the law and ironically, the deceased happens to be Chandrakanth's younger son.
 Chandrakanth feels humiliated for nurturing Rajinikanth and is sorry for Mohan's plight.
-Ultimately, Chandrakanth's elder son Srikanth, an inspector, arrests Mohan along with his own father for showing hospitality to a criminal.
+Ultimately, Chandrakanth's elder son Srikanth, an inspector, arrests Mohan along with his father for showing hospitality to a criminal.